40 High-Dividend BDCs Down Big: These 3 Are Worth Considering

 Business Development Companies ("BDCs") can be an attractive part of an income-focused investment portfolio.
 And the latest market nosedive gives investors an opportunity to "buy lower."
 However, not all BDCs are created equally.
 Specifically, some BDCs will struggle mightily in the current distressed environment, while others will thrive thanks to the positioning of their investment portfolios.
 This article provides an overview of the current BDC landscape, shares data on 40 high-dividend BDCs that just sold off dramatically, explains why some BDCs are in much better shape than others, and then shares 3 big-dividend BDCs that are particularly attractive and worth considering in the current market environment.

-40 BDCs Down Big:
+40 BDCs Down Big

-For starters, here is a list of 40 BDC that just sold off dramatically.
+For starters, here is a list of 40 BDCs that just sold off dramatically.

 (Source: Google Finance).